List of Schütte-Lanz airships: SL.10 (Type E)

-S.L.11 (Type 'e')
+SL.11 (Type E)

 Army airship based at Spich.
 Commanded by Hauptmann Wilhelm Schramm.
 The first German airship to be shot down over Britain; it was attacked over Hertfordshire by Lt.
 W.L.
 Robinson in a BE.2C with incendiary ammunition on 3 September 1916.
-It crashed at Cuffley, having bombed Saint Albans.
+It crashed at Cuffley, having bombed St Albans.
 The crew were buried at Potters Bar Cemetery: and in 1962 they were re-interred at Cannock Chase German war cemetery.